unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/SimpleFeed.md

 # How to create a feed

-In this tutorial you will learn how to create an MVUX project and use a combination of a feed (`IFeed<T>`) and the `FeedView` control to asynchronously load and display data coming from a service.
+In this tutorial you will learn how to create a project that uses MVUX with a combination of a feed (`IFeed<T>`) and the `FeedView` control to asynchronously load and display data coming from a service.

  - The data will come from a service that asynchronously provides.